bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 The common methods to operate with files are `open()` to open a file, `seek()` to set the file’s current position at the given offset, and `close()` to close the file afterwards.
 The `open()` method returns a file handle that represents a [file object](https://docs.python.org/3/glossary.html#term-file-object) to be used to access the file for reading, writing, or appending.

 Writing to a file requires a few decisions — the name of the file in which to store data and the access mode of the file.
 Available are two modes, writing to a new file (and overwriting any existing data) and appending data at the end of a file that already exists.
-The according abbreviations are “w”, and “a”, and have to be specified before opening a file.
+The according abbreviations are “w ", and “a ", and have to be specified before opening a file.

 In this article we will explain how to write data to a file line by line, as a list of lines, and appending data at the end of a file.

 ### Writing a Single Line to a File

 This first example is pretty similar to writing to files with the popular programming languages C and C++, as you’ll see in _Listing 1_.
 The process is pretty straightforward.
 First, we open the file using the `open()` method for writing, write a single line of text to the file using the `write()` method, and then close the file using the `close()` method.
-Keep in mind that due to the way we opened the “helloworld.txt” file it will either be created if it does not exist yet, or it will be completely overwritten.
+Keep in mind that due to the way we opened the “helloworld.txt " file it will either be created if it does not exist yet, or it will be completely overwritten.

 filehandle = open('helloworld.txt', 'w')
 filehandle.write('Hello, world!\\n')